Skip navigation

 • SF Relief Pitcher #73

-Giants placed RHP Randy Rodríguez on the 15-day injured list with right elbow inflammation.
+Giants placed RHP Randy Rodríguez on the 15-day injured list, retroactive to August 23, with a right elbow sprain.

 • SF Relief Pitcher #73